Tweens are imaginative and active creatures. Many tween girls love projects, activities, and keeping busy in general.

 Health and Wellness

-It's important for young girls to feel confident about themselves and learning how to take care of her mind and body is a great way to do that.
+It's important for young girls to feel confident about themselves.
+Learning how to take care of her mind and body is a great way to do that.

 - Write in a journal every day.
 Journaling can help your tween deal with stress and prioritize her goals and time.
 She may really enjoy learning about bullet journaling as well.